kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/overview/index.md

 ## How Vertical Scaling Process Works

-The following diagram shows how the KubeDB enterprise operator used to update the resources of the `Postgres` database server.
+The following diagram shows how the `KubeDB` Ops Manager used to update the resources of the `Postgres` database server.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Vertical scaling Flow" src="/docs/guides/postgres/scaling/vertical-scaling/overview/images/pg-vertical-scaling.png">